conjurinc/apidocs/src/api.md

 ## Group Variable

-A `variable` is a 'secret' in Conjur and can be any value.
+A `variable` is a 'secret' and can be any value.

 :[variable.create](variable.create.md)